 - Parents/guardians must either accept or decline the financial aid offer within five days of being notified of the offer.
 If the offer is declined, the $50 application fee will be refunded.

-- The remaining balance due date will be extended and specified in your financial aid offer.
-However, all balances must be paid by May 29, 2021.
+- The financial aid offer will specify payments dates.
+However, balances for financial aid recipients must be paid by May 29, 2022.

-Program tuition is $2,750, and some classes carry and additional $50 lab fee.
+Program tuition is $2,850.
+An additional $50 nonrefundable application fee is due at the time of application, and some classes carry an additional $50 lab fee.
 Tuition includes room, board, instructional costs, and most recreational activities.
-A nonrefundable $50 application fee is due at the time of application.

 - Should a family have two or more children who qualify for and enroll in ADVANCE, a $250 discount will be given to each student.

-- A $250 discount will be given to a student if he/she is a dependent of a Northwestern State employee.
+- A $250 discount will be given to students who are dependents of a Northwestern State employee or student.

-*All payments, including the $50 application fee, $400 enrollment deposit, and remaining balances are nonrefundable.
+All payments, including the $50 application fee, $400 enrollment deposit, and remaining balances are nonrefundable unless Northwestern State must cancel the program.

 ADVANCE students come from many different backgrounds and have a wide variety of opinions and beliefs.
 We believe that engaging such diversity is part of the educational experience that the program provides, and we encourage students to embrace the opportunity to learn from others who are different from themselves.